 - Put down extra earnest money – Earnest money is a type of security deposit that shows the seller your offer is serious.
 Typically, buyers will put down 1% of the home price in earnest money.
 But those using a VA loan to buy a house should consider putting down a little extra to give the sellers all the confidence they need to choose your offer.

-- Include a pre-approval letter – When you submit your offer, be sure to include a pre-approval letter that shows you already have approval from the bank and will have no problem securing a loan.
+- Include a pre-approval letter – When you submit your offer, be sure to include a pre-approval letter.
+Pre-approval letters shows you already have approval from the bank and will have no problem securing a loan.
 This can make the seller feel more comfortable that the process will go smoothly.

 - Write a letter to the seller – Using a personal letter to increase the strength of your offer isn’t unique to VA loans.
-But it is still a good best practice to follow.
-Telling the seller how you feel about their house and what it could mean to your family can make the personal connection you need to beat out any other buyers.
+But it is still a good practice to follow.
+Tell the seller how you feel about their house and what it could mean to your family.
+This can make the personal connection you need to beat out any other buyers.

-- Use an experienced VA lender – Working with someone more familiar with VA loans will help ensure you craft the strongest offer possible.
+- Use an experienced VA lender – Working with someone more familiar with VA loans will help ensure you craft the strongest offer possible, and without delays.
 You can find VA lenders by visiting www.benefits.va.gov, or consider working with Homes for Heroes.
-We can connect you to one of our affiliate lenders who specialize in helping heroes like you buy a home and can provide significant savings in the process.
+We can connect you to one of our affiliate lenders who specialize in VA loans, and can provide significant savings in the process.

 VA loans are a benefit you earned by dedicating your life to serving our country.
-So, it’s only right that you use that benefit to secure your piece of the American dream and achieve home ownership.
-By following these tips, you can craft the strongest offer possible, beat out other buyers and purchase the house you’ve always wanted.
+So, it’s only right that you use this benefit to achieve the American dream and home ownership.
+By following these tips, you can create a strong offer and purchase the house you’ve always wanted.

-Planning on using a VA loan to buy a house?
-Register with Homes for Heroes and you’ll get matched with an experienced real estate specialist who can help you navigate the home buying process and save an average of $2,400 in the process.
+Planning to buy a house?
+Register with Homes for Heroes and you’ll get matched with an experienced real estate specialist who can help you navigate the home buying process and save an average of $3,000 in the process.